BGP Information for K-20 Customers

 - The list of prefixes the site is planning to advertise to K-20

-- Choose which routes K-20 should advertise to the site – the options are as follows:
+- Which routes K-20 should advertise to the site — the options are as follows:

 This is the most common offering; this configuration includes a default route plus K-20 customer prefixes.

 The second offering available to participants is a default route, K-20 customer routes, and high-performance (HP) routes.
-HP routes are a subset of customer and peer routes of the Pacific Northwest GigaPOP (PNWGP).
-The K-20 network has an upstream connection with PNWGP, the primary research and education network in the Pacific Northwest.
+HP routes are a subset of customer and peer routes of the Pacific Northwest GigaPOP (PNWGP), the primary research and education network in the Pacific Northwest.
 HP routes include PNWGP’s private peerings as well as connection to Internet2 (I2).

 Full BGP Table